nghia-vo/sarepy/doc/source/toc/section2.rst

 Intensities fluctuate significantly across angles.
 This type of stripes may come from defective pixels of a sensor chip rather than optical components.
-They are extremely small in number and their size is between 1 or 2 pixels.
+They are extremely small in number and their size is often between 1 or 2 pixels.
 Like unresponsive stripes, they give rise to both ring artifacts and streak artifacts as demonstrated in Fig. 4.